Silverbrain/Silverbrain/README.md

 - 👋 Hi, I’m Sina
-- 👀 I’m interested in Web and Data science
+- 👀 I’m a Data scientist, secretly in love with back-end development.
-- 🌱 I’m currently learning C language along with python
-- 💞️ I’m looking to collaborate on anything related to computer
+- 💞️ I’m looking to collaborate on anything related to technology in any sence.
-- 📫 How to reach me -> sinaataei@outlook.com

 <!---
 Silverbrain/Silverbrain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.